 A child invites Mom to play dolls with her.
-Through play, she reveals her feelings about being separated from her Mom due to attempted parental alienation, and an unjust Family Court ruling… I went for nearly 2 months with no contact with my children because my allegedly abusive ex just decided that is what he is going to do.
+Through play, she reveals her feelings about being separated from her Mom due to attempted parental alienation, and an unjust Family Court ruling… I went for nearly 2 months with no contact with my children.
 No phone calls.
 No visits.
 We didn’t even celebrate Mother’s Day together.

 The effect on the kids– Both kids felt guilty, and hurt that they could not see me on Mother’s Day.
 My daughter was angry for missing out on time with me.
 My teenage son, took my hand in his, cuddled against my side, and put his head on my shoulder; he just wanted Mom.
 My son is growing so fast, yet he hugs me so tight I can hardly breathe…and yet he is so tender-hearted that it almost like he is a little boy again.
 The one I tucked into bed at night, we curled up side by side to say our prayers, and talk about how our day went.
 When my son was a baby, I was still in college.
 I remember holding him on my lap, with a text book on one knee.
 We curled up in the covers..in between “Hush a Bye” I read sociological theory.
 I would stroke his golden hair until he was lulled to sleep, then turn back to my notebooks, my pen scratching across the paper… I was once a stay-at-home mom now I am almost a stranger to my children.

-.
 Kesha aka Miz Thang is tough, bratty and frankly, my daughter does not like her much.
-JJ only dresses Kesha in the diaper because she wants to show something is wrong with her, that she dresses too provocatively.
-And Kesha’s feet are jointed, and bend backwards–which JJ thinks is hilarious because she can smell her own feet!
+She only dresses Kesha in the diaper because she wants to show something is wrong with her, that she dresses too provocatively.
+And Kesha’s feet are jointed, and bend backwards–which she thinks is hilarious because she can smell her own feet!

 “Here you go, Mom.
-You play Kesha the best.”, JJ says, grinning.
+You play Kesha the best.”, my daughter says, grinning.

-Playing Kesha meant I had to use my Valley-Girl voice, be obnoxious and allow JJ to embarrass me from time to time.
-All in good fun, because JJ would laugh ’til tears rolled down her face, and I got to play with her.
-JJ announced Avery–her favorite Barbie–was throwing an exclusive party.
+Playing Kesha meant I had to use my Valley-Girl voice, be obnoxious and allow my daughter to embarrass me from time to time.
+All in good fun, because she would laugh ’til tears rolled down her face, and I got to play with her.
+Daughter announced Avery–her favorite Barbie–was throwing an exclusive party.

 My older son cued up the dance music, the Barbies bounced as the music’s booming bass rippled across the floor.
 Kesha was not on the guest list (no surprise).
 So it was up to me, to have Kesha climb into a window of the Barbie mansion and crash the party in her red silk diaper and gold lame cape.
 Kesha almost didn’t get in but the guard said “Gimme $50 bucks and I will let you in.”
 What as a girl to do?
 Of course, Kesha gave him her fabulous gold ring!